gardener/gardener/docs/concepts/operator.md

 This webhook handler mutates the `Garden` resource on `CREATE`/`UPDATE`/`DELETE` operations.
 Simple defaulting is performed via [standard CRD defaulting](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#defaulting).
 However, more advanced defaulting is hard to express via these means and is performed by this webhook handler.

+## Credentials Rotation

+The credentials rotation works in the same way as it does for `Shoot` resources, i.e. there are `gardener.cloud/operation` annotation values for starting or completing the rotation procedures.

+For certificate authorities, `gardener-operator` generates one which is automatically rotated roughly each month (`ca-garden-runtime`) and several CAs which are **NOT** automatically rotated but only on demand.

+**🚨 Hence, it is the responsibility of the (human) operator to regularly perform the credentials rotation.**

+Please refer to [this document](../usage/shoot_credentials_rotation.md#gardener-provided-credentials) for more details.
+As of today, `gardener-operator` only creates the following types of credentials (i.e., some sections of the document don't apply for `Garden`s and can be ignored):

+- certificate authorities (and related server and client certificates)
+- ETCD encryption key
+- observability password For Plutono
+- `ServiceAccount` token signing key

+⚠️ Rotation of static `ServiceAccount` secrets is not supported since the `kube-controller-manager` does not enable the `serviceaccount-token` controller.

 ## Local Development